Hamburg Noir

 “Excuse me?”

-“Why burn down your own back yard?
-Why not burn down their back yard?”
+“Why burn down your own backyard?
+Why not burn down their backyard?”

-The pale guy shook his head.
+He shook his head.

-The pale guy squinted at her behind his wireframes.
+He squinted at her behind his wireframes.

 “You want us to kill cops?” the pale guy said.